tensorspace-team/tensorspace/docs/preprocess/TensorFlowJS/README.md

 saveModel();
 ```

-If everything looks good, you shall be ready for the next step - [Load a TensorSpace compatible model]()(TBD).
+If everything looks good, you shall be ready for the next step - [Load a TensorSpace compatible model](http://tensorspace.org/html/docs/basicLoad.html).